 Euclidean space is homogeneous (similar at all positions) and isotropic (similar in all directions).
 Combining spatial translations, rotations, reflections with respect to a line or a plane and

+inversions with respect to a point leads to the Euclidean group.
+It reflects the symmetry of Euclidean space.
+Symmetry points to a transformation keeping certain relations invariant.
 At each operation of the Euclidean group, several quantities and relations remain invariant, for instance, the distance between two points, the angle between two lines, the shape and the area of a triangle, and the

 In Euclidean geometry, the relative position of points is found with the help of a Cartesian coordinate system, allowing

 and (x2,y2,z2,…), the difference vector (x1-x2,y1-y2,z1–z2,…) characterizes the relative position of the two points.
 The distance of the two points

 value can be assigned to a non-numerical property or relation.
 The above formula is an objective representation of this law for the determination of lengths and distances in Euclidean space.

 The metric depends on the symmetry of space.
 In an Euclidean space, Pythagoras’ law determines the metric.
 Since the beginning of the 19th century, mathematics acknowledges non-Euclidean spaces as well.
 (Long before, it was known that on a sphere the Euclidean metric is only applicable to distances small compared with the radius.)
 Preceded by Carl Friedrich Gauss, in 1854 Bernhard Riemann formulated the general

 metric for an infinitesimal small distance in a multidimensional space.

 space.
 This space has the disposition to be interlaced with the character of kinetic space or with the physical character of a field.
 A well-known example is the general theory of relativity, being the relativistic theory of the gravitational field (4.8).

 A non-Euclidean space is less symmetrical than an Euclidean one having the same number of dimensions.
 Motion as well as physical interaction may cause a break of symmetry

 in spatial relations.

 2.6.
 Spatial subject-object relations

 The distinction of subjects and objects as made in the philosophy of the cosmonomic idea (1.6) can best be illustrated with respect to spatial objects and objective magnitudes.
-The proper

 extension (with respect to the magnitude of the subject) is zero (it has ‘measure’ zero).
 Spatial boundaries have an objective meaning within the spatial modal aspect.
 They delimit the objective magnitude of the subjects, and they allow the introduction

 of numerical ordering within the spatial aspect.

 The simplest spatial objects are points, having zero spatial extension.
 Points have an important spatial

 meaning as boundaries of a line segment.
 Spatial points serve to determine its length, the objective magnitude of the line segment.
 Similarly, in a two-dimensional space, a line segment can only function objectively, as a boundary of a triangle, e.g., by determining

 its area, which is again an objective spatial magnitude referring back to the numerical modal aspect.
 In this way the spatial relation frame is the first aspect to have objects as well as subjects.

 It is of no use to define a line, a plane, or a space as a collection of points, lines, or planes, respectively.
 Although a line contains a continuous, non-denumerable collection of points, this cannot serve as a constitutive definition of a line.
 Rather the line constitutes the collection of points.
 Collections of this

-line segment, regardless of their relative length.
+any other line segment, regardless of their relative length.
 Therefore, length, as an objective magnitude of the line segment, has no relation whatsoever to the number of points on the line segment.

 together in a common spatial manifold.
 Thus the spatial order is coexistence, static simultaneity, or equivalence,

 and the corresponding subject-subject relation is relative spatial position.
 In the kinematic modal aspect simultaneity has only a limited, analogical meaning, as is shown in the theory of relativity, whereas in the numerical order of before and after simultaneity